-- i. inform the Australia Awards Delivery Section as per the notification procedures for welfare incidents as set out in Section 14.2

-- ii. provide medical certificates and any other supporting information to the Australia Awards Delivery Section as soon as possible - iii. if required, obtain from the Australia Awards Delivery Section a letter of no objection and forward this to the awardee - iv. remain in contact with the awardee and, continue to provide pastoral care while they remain in Australia, continue to monitor the awardee's condition and provide regular updates to the Australia Awards Delivery Section. - v.
-If an awardee has completed their scholarship, withdraws, or their scholarship is terminated, the institution must organise the awardee's return home travel using the awardee's completion travel allowance as soon as they are fit to travel (see Section 17.5.3).
+- inform the Global Education and Scholarships Section as per the notification procedures for welfare incidents as set out in Section 14.2; - provide medical certificates and any other supporting information to the Global Education and Scholarships Section as soon as possible; - iii. if required, obtain from the Global Education and Scholarships Section a 'No Objection Letter' and forward this to the awardee; - iv. remain in contact with the awardee and, continue to provide pastoral care while they remain in Australia, continue to monitor the awardee's condition and provide regular updates to the Global Education and Scholarships Section; and - v.
+If an awardee has completed their scholarship, withdraws, or their scholarship is terminated, the institution must organise the awardee's return home travel using the awardee's completion travel allowance as soon as they are fit to travel (see Section 17.5.3). - 17.6.6. {P} The Program Area must contact the awardee's next of kin. - 17.6.7. {S} The Global Education and Scholarships Section must: - i. liaise with the Department of Home Affairs as necessary; and - ii. liaise with the Program Area as necessary.